steviekong/react-countdown-hook/README.md

 ```

 ## Configuration

-The configuration and all its parameters are optional.

 | Property              | Type     | Is Optional | Description                                  |
 | --------------------- | -------- | ----------- | -------------------------------------------- |